Getting Guelph to go by bike

 Bicycle-Friendly Guelph Initiative is working to make cycling safer and more convenient.
 Using a comprehensive and consultative approach, Bicycle-Friendly Guelph hopes to triple the number of daily bike trips in Guelph by 2018.

-On February 25, 2013 Council officially approved the Cycling Master Plan.
-Staff will now begin implementing the recommendations in the plan in order to make Guelph a more Bicycle-Friendly Community.
+On February 25, 2013 Council officially approved the Cycling Master Plan, and the City is implementing the recommendations in the plan in order to make Guelph a more Bicycle-Friendly community.

 The five E’s

 - Enforcement – traffic rules for drivers and cyclists